geromidg/camera_basler_driver/README.md

 camera_basler
 =============
-Camera interface implementation for GigE Brasler cameras.
+Camera interface implementation for GigE Basler cameras.

-An implementation for GigE Brasler cameras based on the camera_interface library.
+An implementation for GigE Basler cameras based on the camera_interface library.

 License
 -------